awsdocs/aws-cloudformation-user-guide/doc_source/CHAP_Using.md

 # Walkthroughs<a name="CHAP_Using"></a>

 Templates are JSON\- or YAML\-formatted text files that describe the AWS resources that you want to provision or update in your AWS CloudFormation stacks\.
 To create templates, you can use AWS CloudFormation Designer or a text editor\.

-The following walkthroughs show how to create sample AWS CloudFormation templates using AWS CloudFormation Designer and plain text\.
+The following procedures help you create sample AWS CloudFormation templates using AWS CloudFormation Designer and plain text\.

 **Topics**
 + [Walkthrough: Use AWS CloudFormation Designer to create a basic web server](working-with-templates-cfn-designer-walkthrough-createbasicwebserver.md)